 I missed my par putt from the fringe and made a bogey on the toughest hole on the course.

 The seventh hole is the second and the longest of the par fives on the course.
 It measures 575 yards.
 It has a narrow and sweeping fairway that bends left to right.
 The right side of the fairway is bunker free.
 There are three on the left side.
 They all seem positioned to be in play on each of the three shots to the green.
 There are two in play off the tee at 270 yards out.
-The is another 160 yards farther out and a final one at 80 yards from the green.
-The woes on my drive continued as I pulled yet another one to the left rough into the trees.
+There is another 160 yards farther out and a final one at 80 yards from the green.
+My driver woes continued as I pulled yet another one to the left rough into the trees.

 Fortunately, the fairway bends to the right.
 This allowed me to hit a shot under the trees with my driver to get back to the fairway.